razavi32/kustomize-demo/README.md

 # Kubernetes Kustomize Tutorial

+Kustomize helps manage Kubernetes manifests and configurations, making it easier to deploy and manage applications in Kubernetes clusters.
 This tutorial was created to help users learn some basic functionality of Kustomize.

+## Pre-requisites

-To start, download the project to a working directory on [AWS Cloud9 Workspace](https://console.aws.amazon.com/cloud9/home/product?p=c9&cp=bn&ad=c):
+The following tutorial assumes you have a running K8s cluster and a workspace where kube config has been setup to talk to that cluster.
+To get started quickly, download the project to a working directory on [AWS Cloud9 Workspace](https://console.aws.amazon.com/cloud9/home/product?p=c9&cp=bn&ad=c):

 ```bash
 git clone https://github.com/razavi32/kustomize-demo.git